vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/05/044/01_taM_pratnathA.md

 apáḥ ... ā́viśad yā́su várdhate Soma, unnamed, “entered the waters among which he grows strong.”
 (Note the nearly identical rel. cl.)
 For Agni cf. I.95.5 ... vardhate ...

-āsu “he grows strong among/in them” (here prob. = plants); I.141.5 ā́d ín mātṝ́r ā́viśad yā́su ... ví vāvrdhe ̥ “Just after that he entered into his mothers, within whom ....
+āsu “he grows strong among/in them” (here prob. = plants); I.141.5 ā́d ín mātṝ́r ā́viśad yā́su ... ví vāvrdhe ̥ “Just after that he entered into his mothers, within whom ....

 he grew widely” (again prob. plants; note that vāvṛdhe, as transmitted without accent, is not part of the rel. cl.
 If the transmitted form is correct).
 The connection of a fem.